jadijadi/lpic1book/content/1024_use_debian_package_management.md

 bash: type: tmux: not found
 ```

-So lets install it.
-If its in the repositories its enough to tell the package manager to install it:
+So let's install it.
+If it's in the repositories it's enough to tell the package manager to install it:

 ```text
 apt-get install tmux